 As if made for salmon, the beautiful rich flavors of the harissa with notes of citrus from the orange and lemon baked into the salmon perfectly!
 The best part was that the salmon (and roasted broccoli I made with it) was done in 20 minutes, AND, since it has less than 5 ingredients it makes the perfect recipe for this week’s Five Ingredient Friday!

-- 1 large salmon filet the ones I get are usually around 2 lbs or 25-32oz
+- 1 salmon filet I typically get one that is 2 lbs. or 25-32oz

 - 3/4 cup harissa